How to Boost Your Credibility as a Professional Writer to Gain More Clients

 These two cases alone have forced many people to build another revenue stream through freelance writing on the side.

 But journalists and teachers are not alone.
-Other professionals have faced similar challenges in recent years, especially in the COVID-19 pandemic.
+Other professionals have faced similar challenges in recent years, especially in the post COVID-19 pandemic.
 Many have joined the gig economy to make extra income.

 If you are one of these professionals, here are some key tips to help you establish a stronger position and significantly increase the chance that potential clients will choose you.